-I am Head of Research at Longview Philanthropy, where I help major philanthropists identify the giving opportunities with the most positive effects on our collective long-run future.
+I am Head of Research at Longview Philanthropy, where I help major philanthropists fund the projects with the most positive impact on our collective long-run future.

 I am concurrently ABD in Philosophy at Rutgers University—New Brunswick, a Research Affiliate at the Legal Priorities Project, and a Global Priorities Fellow at the Forethought Foundation for Global Priorities Research.
 Before coming to Rutgers, I was a fellow at the National Institutes of Health Clinical Center, Department of Bioethics.

 My academic research focuses on the ethics and political science of longtermist institutions, with a secondary focus on animal moral, legal, and political philosophy.
-My dissertation is on States' duties of social and political justice to future generations and the implications for the structure of our political institutions when we take these duties seriously.
+My dissertation develops a theory of what we owe to future generations given our unbridled power over them, and the implications of this theory for the structure of our political institutions.

 My co-authored book Chimpanzee Rights: The Philosophers' Brief is now available.